Writings about Music

 Music For Rain

 We are in the middle of the worst drought in the recorded history of California, and the forecast for Los Angeles states that there is only a 20% chance of rain in the near future.
-(My instinct says this weather condition is somehow related to pollution coming from China.)
-However futile it may be, I've decided to have a performance of my composition based upon Mian ki Malhar tonight in my studio.
+My instinct says this weather condition is somehow related to pollution drifting across the Pacific Ocean to our West Coast in addition to native pollution.
+However futile it may be, I've decided to have a performance of my composition based upon Mian Ki Malhar tonight in my studio.

 - Michael Robinson, Los Angeles, 30 January 2014 at 2 PM